fabienp38/wttj_test/exercise2/README.md

 What particularly interests us in this exercise are the marginal cases that you will mention.
 We expect pragmatism, so avoid too much detail!

-NB: no code required for this exercice
+NB: no code required for this exercise

 # Test Plan